ME-ICA/ohbm-2024-multiecho/README.md

 ## Multi-echo fMRI users' gathering

 At OHBM 2023, a group of multi-echo fMRI users had an informal gathering at a bar.
-We will attempt to do this again, but have not yet picked a time or location.
+We will do this again at 6:15PM on Wednesday, June 28th.
+We have not yet picked a location, but will add the location here when it's selected.
 If you want to join us, please reach out to [@handwerkerd](https://github.com/handwerkerd) or other [tedana contributors](https://github.com/ME-ICA/tedana/?tab=readme-ov-file#contributors) at OHBM.

 ## Multi-echo presentations